Natxo09/quick-homes/README.md

 ## 🐛 Issues

 Found a bug?
-Please report it on our [GitHub Issues](https://github.com/natxo-developer/quickhomes/issues) page.
+Please report it on our [GitHub Issues](https://github.com/Natxo09/quick-homes/issues) page.

-## 💬 Discord

-Join our Discord server for support and updates: [Discord](https://discord.gg/quickhomes)